mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 - The box will break onto a new line.
 - The box will extend in the inline direction to fill the space available in its container.
 In most cases this means that the box will become as wide as its container, filling up 100% of the space available.
 - The {{cssxref("width")}} and {{cssxref("height")}} properties are respected.
-- Padding, margin and border will cause other elements to be pushed away from the box
+- Padding, margin and border will cause other elements to be pushed away from the box.

 Some HTML elements, such as `<h1>` and `<p>`, use `block` as their outer display type by default.